LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/studio/_index.md

 ## Getting Started

-In Azure Data Studio, click on the *Open* button and navigate to `SQL-Part-1-Studio.ipynb` you downloaded from canvas.
+In Visual Studio Code, open the `SQL-Part-1-Studio.ipynb` file you downloaded from canvas.

 ## In Your Notebook